ShepChromebook/Vault/1 School/History/Notes/Articles of Confederation.md

 **Because:** colonial experience led them to distrust centralized government, and they wished for each of the states to be self-governing through self representation.

 **3 Successes:**
+1. Winning the revolutionary war, Keeping the country together, [[Treaty of paris 1783]], Britain recognizing them,
+2. Land Ordinance of 1785 ...
+Organized / surveyed the (old NW) land into sellable plots.
+3. ⭐ NW Ordinance 1787 - creates rules on the administration of the territories & rules for admission as a state.
-1. Slavery prohibited in the Ohio river valley / NW territories.
-NW Ordinance 1787 - created rules on how the territory would be governed.
+  - Slavery prohibited in the Ohio river valley / NW territories.
   Wanted to be for family farmers, didnt want to compete with large-scale plantation farmers.
-2. vLand Ordinance of 1785
-  Organized / surveyed the (old NW) land into sellable plots.
-3. Winning the revolutionary war, Keeping the country together, [[Treaty of paris 1773]], Britain recognizing them,

 ---